Ryota-ray/Ryota-ray.github.io/README.md

 # Ryota.github.io
-Hi, my name is Ryota, an MA student in Learning Sciences & Educational Psychology @ University of Iowa.
+I am pursuing my MA in Learning Sciences & Educational Psychology in the College of Education while working as a Graduate Teaching Assistant in the Japanese Program.
+I had been trained in Cognitive Psychology in Waseda University.
+My research interests lie in cognitive learning strategies, epistemic affect, and second language acquisition.